 Today's PDMP offers limited reporting most of which is stagnant to the prescriber and CDPHE is authorized to receive data for state county level reporting; however, in the future, there are opportunities to have more robust analytics and reporting options.
-This may include the use of predictive models and advanced analytics as well as combining data sources from Medicaid, other
+This may include the use of predictive models and advanced analytics as well as combining data sources from Medicaid, other human services programs, and clinical data from HIEs.
+This will be key in supporting clinical decisions, surveillance, and public health initiatives.
+The State of Colorado Office of Information Technology (OIT) could build a portion of the infrastructure and contract with a vendor for analytics.
+Additional research will be needed to determine if the current PDMP vendor, Appriss, can support robust analytics.

-Key stakeholders, such as OeHI, CDPHE, DORA, HCPF, HIEs, and OIT should collaborate and identify the detailed technical infrastructure and data that is needed to enhance the PDMP data and ecosystem to support robust analytics and surveillance for decision making.
+Key stakeholders, such as OeHI, CDPHE, DORA/DPO, HCPF, HIEs, and OIT should collaborate and identify the detailed technical infrastructure and data that is needed to enhance the PDMP data and ecosystem to support robust analytics and surveillance for decision making.
 A policy expert will need to review current legislation to determine if there are any barriers and what actions need to occur for advanced analytics and surveillance tools to be possible.

-The following policy insights were provided by DORA.
+The following policy insights were provided by DORA/DPO.
 Additional detailed policy review will be required to determine any current restrictions.

-- SB 18-022: The lack of diagnostic information recorded in the PDMP limits the program's ability to identify prescriptions that are subject to SB 18-022's (SB 18-022: Clinical Practice for Opioid Prescribing Concerning Clinical Practice Measures for Safer Opioid prescribing) requirements, and is therefore challenged in evaluating SB 18-022 compliance. - Detailed policy research will be required to determine if there are any restrictions
+- SB 18-022: The lack of diagnostic information recorded in the PDMP limits the program's ability to identify prescriptions that are subject to SB 18-022's (SB 18-022: Clinical Practice for Opioid Prescribing Concerning Clinical Practice Measures for Safer Opioid prescribing) requirements, and is therefore challenged in evaluating SB 18-022 compliance - Detailed policy research will be required to determine if there are any restrictions

-Detailed funding research will be required to determine what funding options to pursue.
+Detailed funding research will be required to determine what funding options to pursue